persinammon/hotel-reservation-app/README.md

 one instance of a class and data was persisted using a Java Collection data structure.

 ### Stack
-- Java version 19.
+- Java version 19
 - Apache Maven to build project.
-Used `mvn archetype:generate` to generate project structure.
+Used `mvn archetype:generate` to generate project structure
-- JUnit 5 to write unit tests.
+- JUnit 5 to write unit tests
+- Mockito to mock Service class
-- IntelliJ is the recommended IDE for running this code.
+- IntelliJ is the recommended IDE for running this code

 ### Note on Branching History